 - Use EQ before distortion to cut bass to reduce mud, and another EQ after distortion to cut treble to reduce ice-pick.
 Increase bass and treble cut with increased distortion.

-A typical effect chain starts with tone shaping effects and ends with ambience effects.
+A typical effect chain starts with tone shaping effects and ends with ambiance effects.

 Static Tone Shaping: Tone shaping comes first, including guitar tone, volume and pickup selection.
 This is followed by compression to control pick attack and sustain.